shreyas44/bedav/README.md

 1. [API](/api) - A GraphQL API which provides access to the data in the database
 2. [Scripts](/scripts) - Python scripts which scrape hospital data and the availability of beds from websites, get additional data of the hospitals such as co-ordinates, phone number and website and add it to the database
-3. [Website](/web) - The front end website responsible for representing the data provided by the GraphQL API
+3. [Website](/website) - The front end website responsible for representing the data provided by the GraphQL API

 To learn more about each project headover to their respective directories

 ## Local Setup

-#### Install npm dependencies
+#### Install npm dependencies for the website and create a development build of it
 ```
-npm install
+cd website && npm install && npm run build-dev && cd ..
 ```

 #### Create and run docker containers